EVERYTHING You Need to Find Truck Loads Online

 While the free freight matching services can serve owner-operators for a while, the ones that require a monthly fee often have more options.
 These fees can range anywhere from $30 to $100.
 Some of the most highly rated load boards include:

-- 123 Load Board — This load board offers a Standard Plan for $35 per month and a Premium Plan for $45 per month.
+- 123 Load Board — This load board offers a Standard Plan for $35 per month, a Premium Plan for $45 per month and Premium Plus Plan for $55 a month.
 The Premium Plan offers LTL freight finding, instant load and truck matching, load payment rates in searches and credit reports.
 Both plans offer a 10-day free trial.
 If they decide to sign up for a yearly plan, drivers can save up to $100 and get a free t-shirt.

 - TruckersEdge – Load board powered by DAT.
 Standard plan which provides unlimited posting and searching is around $35-$50/month.
 OOIDA members can receive a discounted rate & a 30-day free trial by using Mymembersedge.com.
 One feature of TruckersEdge is the broker days-to-pay score which lets drivers see how many days it will take to get paid for hauling the load.
 With the enhanced version, truckers can view what others have gotten paid on particular loads.
 This way, you can compare the rate to the average to see whether the haul is a good deal or not.
 Since it’s powered by DAT, if you’re looking for government freight or FEMA loads to haul, you’ll find loads here.